Learn to understand mental health, recognise the signs of mental health problems and respond to concerns on board

-Through a mix of discussions, presentations and practical activities in pairs and small groups, this course aims to:
+Through a mix of discussions, presentations, and practical activities, this course aims to:

 Why is our training different?